 The structure planning process provides Council with an opportunity to work with the local community to discuss and carefully plan for the future needs of the community.
 This includes responding to community concern that recent developments do not align with the community's expectations.
-Once the Structure Plans have been adopted, they can be put into the Glen Eira Planning Scheme.
+Once the Structure Plan has been adopted, it can be put into the Glen Eira Planning Scheme.